asrhou/scMatch/README.md

 ```
 A truncated FANTOM5 reference dataset can be downloaded from https://github.com/asrhou/scMatch/tree/master/refDB/FANTOM5.
 The compressed files need to be decompressed before being used as the reference database.
 We also merged it with reference datasets from [SingleR](https://www.biorxiv.org/content/early/2018/03/22/284604), which can be downloaded from https://figshare.com/s/efd2969ce20fae5c118f.

+Carlos Biagi Jr [biagi@usp.br] is maintaining a scMatch Docker image of scMatch in https://hub.docker.com/r/biagii/scmatch and https://github.com/cbiagii/scmatch.
+The Docker image has all required packages installed and contains both reference datasets mentioned above.
+This Docker image can greatly simplify the deployment of scMatch!

 This tool provides command line utilities only for now.

 ## Command Line Utilities